jayacotton/find/README.md

 J0:ENDLIST .COM
 ```
 Here is a practical example of use.
 Find all the file names, then count them.
 There is a limit to the number of file names
 that can be buffered for the log file.
-Due to cp/m's pecueler (primitive) file system, one needs to be very carfull of when
+Due to cp/m's peculier (primitive) file system, one needs to be very careful of when
 and where to write log files, and scan directories for names.
 I think a real top end is about 1200 to 1400 names.
 After that
 expect to run out of memory.
 ```